Bonifacio Bembo: Tarot cards

 Given their beauty and elegance, the cards were very rarely played with, if at all, by the Sforza family, based on the relative wear and tear on the cards compared to other decks the family owned.
-Even today the beauty of the cards has an impact on people.
-Italo Calvino wrote a novel titled The castle of crossed destinies based on the deck of cards Bembo created.
+Even today, the beauty of the cards has an impact on people.
+Italo Calvino wrote The Castle of Crossed Destinies based on the deck of cards Bembo created.
 Today, the cards can be found in two different places as the set has been broken up throughout the years.
-The Morgan Library & Museum, in New York, acquired 35 of the cards in 1911 and they have remained there ever since.
+The Morgan Library & Museum, in New York, acquired 35 of the cards in 1911, and they have remained there ever since.
 At the Morgan Library, the cards are kept in transparent envelopes so they may be examined without handling them.
-They are also held in a fourteenth century French casket-box decorated in relief with chivalric scenes.
+They are also held in a fourteenth-century French casket-box decorated in relief with chivalric scenes.
 Thirteen cards are owned by the Colleoni family who inherited them from the Donati family, and are deposited in the Accademia Carrara in Bergamo.
-Finally, the Accademia Carrara owns the other 26 cards, that were bequeathed in 1900 to the institution by Francesco Baglioni, a friend of Count Colleoni, who had traded them with Colleoni.
+Finally, the Accademia Carrara owns the other 26 cards, which were bequeathed in 1900 to the institution by Francesco Baglioni, a friend of Count Colleoni, who had traded them with Colleoni.